1235 Deerhurst Drive

 - Watch for Highway 60 towards Ottawa, and take this road for about 6 km.
 The turnoff to Deerhurst Resort is on the right, and is well marked.
 A small and twisty paved road will lead you to the main parking lot.
 Park in any available spot, and walk to the front desk for hotel check-in, or to the attached conference centre for SOSP check-in.
 You can move your car later once you know where your specific accommodation is.
 You made it.
 Welcome!

 Deerhurst is an all-inclusive resort, with everything you need available on site.
-There are several restaurant options for food (i.e., Eclipse, Maple, Compass, Antler), lots of recreation options (e.g., swimming, tennis, golf, hiking, climbing, canoes), and good Wireless Internet coverage throughout the property.
-The landscape should be especially beautiful in October as the leaves on the trees start to change colour.
-Enjoy!
+There are several restaurants (i.e., Eclipse, Maple, Compass, Antler), seasonal recreation options (e.g., swimming, tennis, golf, hiking, climbing, escape room), and good WiFi coverage throughout the property.
+We hope that you enjoy your time with us.

 Below is a brief overview of each type.
 Please make sure to indicate your choice when making your reservation at the Deerhurst Resort.
 Also make sure to reserve early, since there are limited quantities of each room type.
-Hotel Reservation can be made here.
+Reservations can be made by calling the hotel directly (1-800-461-4393) and speaking with a group reservation agent.
+Remember to quote the group code ASCM102719 to obtain the ACM SOSP room rates below.

 1. Bayshore (64 units)